aritzLizoain/CNN-Image-Segmentation/README.md

 **This is bold text**

-In the words of Abraham Lincoln:
+In the words of Abraham Lincolns:

 > Pardon my French